Receive funding to install solar on schools to generate power, teach students about renewable energy, and reduce your environmental impact.

 Step 3: Allocate capital reserve funds or include the project in an existing infrastructure project budget.
 Then required, find additional funding sources that you can stack with the Solar for Schools Program.
 Check out this resource from the Alberta Council for Environmental Education for more funding opportunities.

-Step 4: Sign a contract with your selected solar installer and work with them to complete the Solar for Schools Program application.
+Step 4: Submit an application form.
+Sign a contract with your selected solar installer and work with them to complete the Solar for Schools Program application.
 Then, sign a Funding Agreement, install your solar system, and receive your funding when the project is complete.

 - Read the Guidebook and download the resources.